ruslanmv/ruslanmv.github.io/_posts/2020-07-28-Azure-Data-Science-Practice-Questions.md

 <iframe src="https://player.rss.com/ruslanmv/621185" style="width: 100%" title="rss embed thingy" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen><a href="https://rss.com/podcasts/ruslanmv/621185/">Azure Data Science Practice Questions - Part 6 | RSS.com</a></iframe>

 {:start="252"}
 252. ### You are preparing to carry out a parameter sweep of the model to tune hyperparameters.
 You have to make sure that the sweep allows for every possible combination of hyperparameters to be iterated.
 Also, the computing resources needed to carry out the sweep must be reduced.
-Which of the following actions should you take?
+Which  actions should you take?

      You should consider making use of the Random grid sweep mode.